vzool/docs/install.md

 Database Type  | As of now, Directus only supports MySQL

 :::tip Manual Config
-If you would rather setup your project manually you can [follow these instructions](./api/admin/configure.md)).
+If you would rather setup your project manually you can [follow these instructions](./api/admin/configure.md).
+This method creates the default config file (`/config/api.php`) from our sample (`/config/api_sample.php`) and installs the boilerplate database using the included schema file (`/src/schema.sql`).
 :::

 ## Logging In